Bendamustine (Levact ®)

 Back to top

-It's not advisable to become pregnant or father a child while taking bendamustine, as it may harm the developing baby.
-It’s important to use effective contraception while taking this drug, and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during, and for a few months after, chemotherapy.
+You can talk to your doctor or nurse about this.